microsoft/PowerToys/README.md

 - Added a dependabot configuration for updating GitHub actions dependencies.
 Thanks [@naveensrinivasan](https://github.com/naveensrinivasan)!
 - Updated the check-spelling action and added quality of life fixes to the workflow.
 Thanks [@jsoref](https://github.com/jsoref)!

-#### Community contributions

-We would like to directly thank all the community help PowerToys received this month.
-From filling issues to docs to actual pull requests, it directly helps make PowerToys a better piece of software.

 #### What is being planned for v0.61

 For [v0.61][github-next-release-work], we'll work on below: